Remembering the men from the Kingsdown and Creekside Cluster

 Killed in Action

 George's Medal Card shows a death year of 12th April 1916 (incorrect) instead of 1915 (as recorded by the CWGC and newspapers - see right, Dover Express of 14th May 1915).
-His wife's name also varies from record to record - Annie Mary and Mary Ann (nee Seagar, of Sheerness).
-Indeed, both variations appear in one record of William Pile's effects that were forwarded to his widow at the time of her husband's death and after the War (the War Gratuity awarded after the war for those serving and killed overseas).
+His wife's name also varies from record to record - Annie Mary and Mary Ann (nee Seagars) of the Isle of Sheppey.
+Indeed, both of the first two variations appear in one record of William Pile's effects that were forwarded to his widow at the time of her husband's death and after the War (the War Gratuity awarded after the war for those serving and killed overseas).

 Very little is known of this man or his links with Teynham Parish.
 William was born into humble circumstances.
 His father (James William) was born to Elizabeth Pile (no husband indicated).
-As a child of 9 (1871 Census), William's father was an inmate of the Hollingbourne Union workhouse, mother's whereabouts not known.
+Elizabeth must have lived in very straitened circumstances.
+In the 1871 Census, we find William's father, James (aged 9), as a child inmate of the Hollingbourne Union workhouse, mother's whereabouts not known, although James's appearance on the books of Hollingbourne may suggest she was local to that Parish as most Parishes resisted taking on inmates who were natives from other Parishes?
 It does seem that as soon as he could, he sought work as a Barge Waterman.
-It may be speculated that his apparent absence from the 1881 Census is explained by his life aboard barges?
-Or there may just be a transcription error somewhere along the line?
+It may be speculated that James's apparent absence from the 1881 Census is explained by his life aboard barges?
+Or there may just be a transcription error somewhere along the line that we have been unable to capture?

-The name "W. Pile" appears in the context of the Faversham Regatta - Whitstable Times and Herne Bay Herald (reported 31 August 1907): His association with the Faversham water-front makes it likely this is the same man:
+Moving on to William, the name "W. Pile" appears in the context of the Faversham Regatta - Whitstable Times and Herne Bay Herald (reported 31 August 1907).
+His association with the Faversham water-front through his father makes it likely this is our man:

 Recently returned from overseas duty, 2nd Battalion East Kent Regiment (The Buffs), William spent most of January in Winchester before joining the 28th Division, 85th Brigade in Belgium around Ypres.